anttiviljami/woocommerce-facebook-conversion-pixel/readme.txt

 Set up the Facebook conversion pixel and event tracking for WooCommerce

+* Include the Facebook Tracking Pixel code on every page

+* Track events in your WooCommerce Store:
+1. View Product
+2. Add To Cart
+3. Proceed to Checkout
+4. Order received

 == Installation ==

 1. Upload plugin to the `/wp-content/plugins/` directory.